Can you manage high blood pressure with simple home remedies? Discover your answer in our guide to home remedies that actually work for hypertension!

 Underlying kidney disease, diabetes, autoimmune conditions and some other diseases increase the risk of having high blood pressure.

-The contraceptive pill, some steroids and anti-inflammatories, and some other medications are linked to hypertension.
+The contraceptive pill, some steroids and anti-inflammatories, as well as some other medications, may cause elevated blood pressures as a side-effect.

 Some street drugs like cocaine, ecstasy, and amphetamines can cause severe hypertension.

-A person’s risk of having blood pressure is also higher if they come from a deprived background, if they have a family history of hypertension or related diseases, or if they are of African or Caribbean decent.
+A person’s risk of having blood pressure is also higher if they come have a family history of hypertension or related diseases, or if they are of African or Caribbean descent.

 Care Professionals That You Trust